-And the long tail of the virus is reaching all the way to U.S. shows too.
+And the long tail of the COVID-19 virus is reaching all the way to U.S. shows too.
 The Chinese Pavilion at New York’s upcoming Toy Fair has been canceled, though show organizers plan to conduct the show as scheduled.
 No changes have yet been announced for home shows coming up on the domestic trade show calendar in March and April, in housewares, textiles, tabletop and furniture.

 Two decades ago, China was not the manufacturing epicenter of the home furnishings world it is today, and trade shows in the country did not cater to Western visitors.
-While that deadly pandemic had a devastating effect on the Chinese population—the death rate was four or five times higher than it has been so far for the coronavirus—its impact on global commerce was nowhere near as large.
+While that deadly pandemic had a devastating effect on the Chinese population—the death rate was four or five times higher than it has been so far for the new coronavirus—its impact on global commerce was nowhere near as large.

 Of course, this fast-moving and volatile health crisis will continue to evolve in the weeks ahead, particularly as individuals and businesses err on the side of caution—perhaps sprinkled with a bit of hype-driven hysteria.
-Even if the coronavirus eventually comes under control and conditions in China and around the world start to normalize, there’s no question that aftereffects will impact businesses for months to come, and maybe even longer.
+Even if the COVID-19 virus eventually comes under control and conditions in China and around the world start to normalize, there’s no question that aftereffects will impact businesses for months to come, and maybe even longer.

 Warren Shoulberg is the former editor in chief for several leading B2B publications.
 He has been a guest lecturer at the Columbia University Graduate School of Business; received honors from the International Furnishings and Design Association and the Fashion Institute of Technology; and been cited by The Wall Street Journal, The New York Times, The Washington Post, CNN and other media as a leading industry expert.
 He was also a guest on the BOH podcast, and his Retail Watch columns offer deep industry insights on major markets and product categories.